openyurtio/kole/docs/tutorial.md

-# Instructions
+# KOLE DEMO

-This tutorial focuses on how to deploy the Kole project
+This tutorial describes how to deploy KOLE and use KOLE to conduct a bulk registration experiment.

-## Environmental requirements
+## Environment

-### Kubernetes Cluster
+### Kubernetes

-Need to create a kubernetes ahead of the cluster, here we use the [ali cloud container service](https://cs.console.aliyun.com/), provides a standard  Pro cluster.
+KOLE can be installed in any Kubernentes cluster with 1.20 or later release.

-### Emqx Cluster
+### MQTT broker
-Emqx clusters can be deployed on kubernetes clusters.
-For details about the deployment mode, see [link](https://www.emqx.com/zh/blog/rapidly-deploy-emqx-clusters-on-kubernetes-via-helm)

-It is recommended that the emqx service type be LoadBalancer.
-The LoadBalancer service provides a public IP address (LOADBALANCE_IP).
-Next we will use the LOADBALANCE_IP IP。

-# How to deploy
+KOLE works with any standard MQTT brokers.
+In this tutorial, we choose to install an open-source EMQX broker using thea cluster deployment mode.
+Please refer to this [link](https://www.emqx.com/zh/blog/rapidly-deploy-emqx-clusters-on-kubernetes-via-helm) for details.
+Note that a helm chart is provided for easy installation.
+To access the broker service, we recommend to setup a LoadBalancer type of service with a public IP as an ingress.
+We refer to the public IP as `LOADBALANCE_IP` in the rest of the document.

-## Deploy Instructions
+## Deploy KOLE

-All of the following operations are in the kole source root directory.
+All instructions are done in the KOLE's root directory.

-##  Deploy Kole related components

-Kole consists of two main components, kole-controller and lite-kubelet, as well as some CRD definitions.All related components are deployed under the namespace kole.
+Two main components: kole-controller and lite-kubelet, as well as the CRD definitions will be installed in the `kole` namespace.

 ```
 $ kubectl apply -f config/setup/manifest.yaml